-Alot of project management is wrapped up in the idea of scheduling.
-Many project management software packages put the management of schedule front and centre; for some, it's all they really actually provide support for managing.
+A lot of project management is wrapped up in the idea of scheduling.
+Many project management software packages put the management of schedule front and center; for some, it's all they really actually provide support for managing.
 Project management courses emphasize the ideas of managing the critical path, building Gantt charts and analyzing PERT networks.
 Much stress is created about project schedules, milestones, dependencies and deadlines.

 If you don’t have any good metrics on which to base your estimates, what do you do?
 Reading tea leaves or dissecting the entrails of dead chickens won't cut it.
 This presentation will explain sound estimating techniques that really work.